LispLang/lisplang.github.io/learn/_posts/tutorials/0-01-03-variables.md

 2. `defparameter` variables are changed when code is reloaded with a new initial value, `defvar` variables are not.

-What does lexical scoping mean?
+What does dynamic scoping mean?
 It means:

 ```lisp
 (defparameter *string* "I'm global")